-The main structural changes in the period of 2016-2019 were as follows.
+The main structural changes in the period of 2017-2020 were as follows.

-- A temporary increase in employee funded pension contribution rates in 2014-2017 to compensate for a temporary reduction in 2009-11 due to the economic crisis. - Introduction of annual refund to low-paid employees in 2016.
-Pay-outs related to 2016 incomes are made in 2017 and hence considered as part of 2016 incomes in the model.
-The refund was valid for one year only. - The detachment of the child tax allowance from the basic tax allowance (fixing its level independently) and the introduction of an additional category of deductible expenses (20% of rental income) in 2016, affecting the final liability of income tax. - Introduction of pensioner's living alone allowance in 2017. - Extending parent's allowance for families with 7+ children to families with 3-6 children (since 1 July 2017). - Needs-based family benefit was abolished in 2018. - Introduction of an income disregard for the subsistence benefit and the increase of implicit scale for children in 2018. - Replacing optional joint income tax declarations with limited sharing of existing income tax allowances between spouses and a new spouse tax allowance in 2017. - Introduction of a new upper limit on deductible mortgage interest payments (300 euro/year) in 2017. - Replacing a flat rate basic tax allowance with an income-dependent tax allowance (max 500 euros per month) in 2018.
+- A temporary increase in employee funded pension contribution rates in 2014-2017 to compensate for a temporary reduction in 2009-11 due to the economic crisis. - Introduction of pensioner's living alone allowance in 2017. - Extending parent's allowance for families with 7+ children to families with 3-6 children (since 1 July 2017). - Needs-based family benefit was abolished in 2018. - Introduction of an income disregard for the subsistence benefit and the increase of implicit scale for children in 2018. - Replacing optional joint income tax declarations with limited sharing of existing income tax allowances between spouses and a new spouse tax allowance in 2017. - Introduction of a new upper limit on deductible mortgage interest payments (300 euro/year) in 2017. - Replacing a flat rate basic tax allowance with an income-dependent tax allowance (max 500 euros per month) in 2018. - Childcare allowance is gradually abolishing and as of September 2019, it is no longer granted. - As of September 2019, the period for calculating the parental benefit changed and the calculation of parental benefit is now based on the income of the 12 calendar months preceding the pregnancy (9 months). - From 2020, tax free income for second child is 1,848 EUR per year and starting from the third child it is 3,048 EUR per year (before it was 1,848 EUR per each child from the 2nd onwards). - Due to the COVID-19 pandemic, a monetary compensation scheme for employees has been introduced.